 We will not have a nominating committee.
 We believe that it is appropriate not to have a nominating committee because of our stockholder voting structure.
 Under the terms of our amended and restated certificate of incorporation, the holders of our Class B Common Stock will have the right to elect 75% of the members of our Board.
 We believe that creating a committee consisting solely of independent directors charged with responsibility for recommending nominees for election as directors would be inconsistent with the vested rights of the holders of Class B Common Stock under our certificate of incorporation.
-Instead, our Corporate Governance Guidelines will provide a mechanism for the selection of nominees for election as directors by the holders of our Class A Common Stock ("Class A Directors") and by the holders of our Class B Directors").
-Under the terms of our amended and restated certificate of incorporation, the board Stock will have the right to elect 25% of the members of our Board.
-Under our corporate Governance Guidelines, nominees for election as Class A Directors shall be recommended to the Board by the Class A Directors then in office who were elected by the holders of our Class A Common Stock.
-Nominees for election as Class B Directors shall be recommended to our Board by the Class B Directors then in office who were elected by the holders of the Class B Common Stock.
+Instead, our Corporate Governance Guidelines provide a mechanism for the selection of nominees for election as directors by the holders of our Class A Common Stock ("Class B Directors") and by the holders of our Class B Common Stock ("Class B Directors").
+Under the terms of our amended and restated certificate of incorporation, the holders of our Class A Common Stock will have the right to elect 25% of the members of our Board.
+Under our Corporate Governance Guidelines, nominees for election as Class A Directors shall be recommended to the Board by the Class A Directors then in office who were elected by the holders of our Class B Directors shall be recommended to our Board by the Class B Directors then in office who were elected by the holders of the Class B Common Stock.